Conscious Sedation in Dentistry: Applications and Benefits

 What are the advantages of conscious sedation in dentistry?

 Fear of the dentist can lead people to postpone their dental check-ups and only go to the professional when pain or discomfort forces them to do so.
-Lack of attention deteriorates oral health and predisposes these patients to require complicated, long, and costly treatments.
+Lack of attention deteriorates oral health and predisposes these patients to require complicated, long, and costly treatment.

-• It decreases anxiety and fear.
+• Decreasing anxiety and fear.

-• It provides a sense of security during treatments.
+• Providing security during treatments.

 • Complex treatments, such as surgeries to place implants or extractions of wisdom teeth.